prebid/prebid.github.io/dev-docs/modules/userId.md

 * **Unified ID** – a simple cross-vendor approach – it calls out to a URL that responds with that user’s ID in one or more ID spaces (e.g. adsrvr.org).
 The result is stored in the user’s browser for future requests and is passed to bidder adapters to pass it through to SSPs and DSPs that support the ID scheme.
 * **PubCommon ID** – an ID is generated on the user’s browser and stored for later use on this publisher’s domain.
+* **DigiTrust ID** – an anonymous cryptographic ID generated in the user’s browser on a digitru.st subdomain and shared across member publisher sites.

 ## How It Works